xementor/flask/README.md

-# Flask Social Media
+# Flask Social Media with sqlite3

-Socail media where user can register and post also delete them
+Socail media where user can register and post also delete them.

 # Database config

-First you have to put the user name, passowrd and databse name in connection.py file.
+First you have run `python dbconnection/int_db.py` file.

 In Database,

-	A user Table has 3 field
+	users Table has 3 field
 		- id
 		- email
 		- passowrd

-	A post table with 3 field
+	posts table with 3 field
 		- id
 		- post
 		- date